ind4skylivey/affinity-cli/README.md

 ```

 > **No more manual Wine configuration.
 No more dependency hunting.
 Just professional creative tools on Linux.** 🚀

+### 🔥 Why creators are hyped about v1.0.0

+- **Battle-tested automation** – the same playbook we ran internally is now a single `affinity-cli install` command.
+- **Cross-distro parity** – Ubuntu, Fedora, Arch, SUSE, and more all follow the exact same installer story.
+- **Confidence-first UX** – installer discovery, verbose status, and `--dry-run` show every step before touching a Wine prefix.

 <div align="center">